ge-high-assurance/VERDICT/tools/verdict/README.md

 <!-- markdownlint-disable line-length -->

-# VERDICT: Building the OSATE plugin
+# VERDICT: Building the VERDICT plugin

-## About the OSATE plugin
+## About the VERDICT plugin

 [OSATE](https://osate.org/about-osate.html) is an Open Source AADL Tool Environment based on the Eclipse Modeling Tools IDE.
-The VERDICT tools consist of an OSATE plugin and a set of VERDICT back-end programs invoked by the plugin.
-The OSATE plugin sources are in this directory and the back-end program sources are in another directory [(../verdict-back-ends)](../verdict-back-ends).
+The VERDICT tools consist of a VERDICT plugin for OSATE and a set of VERDICT back-end programs invoked by the plugin to perform cyber resiliency analysis (CRV) and model based architecture analysis (MBAA).
+The VERDICT plugin sources are in this directory and the back-end program sources are in another directory [(../verdict-back-ends)](../verdict-back-ends).

-Running Maven in this directory builds an update site (a directory, not a website) containing our OSATE plugin.
+Running Maven in this directory builds an update site (a directory, not a website) containing our VERDICT plugin.
 You can install the directory `com.ge.research.osate.verdict.updatesite/target/repository/` directly into an OSATE release or copy that directory to a new directory in our